-5.4 The Open Register
+5.3 The Open Register

 Electors can choose to have their names excluded from the version of the Register made available for sale (the "Open Register") whilst remaining on the version used at elections (the "Full Register").
 The intention behind this provision is to safeguard the privacy of electors and restrict unwanted "junk mail".
-In relation to the interests of the democratic process however the Full Register, which is a public document, is available for inspection throughout registration areas at public libraries, some council offices and at the offices of the ERO.
+In relation to the interests of the democratic process however the Full Register, which is a public document, is available for inspection throughout registration areas at some public libraries, some council offices and at the offices of the ERO.

-5.5 Qualifying to Vote
+5.4 Qualifying to Vote

-To qualify to be registered to vote at UK elections you must be resident or deemed resident in the registration area, a British, other Commonwealth, Irish or European Union citizen aged 18 or over (16 and 17 year-olds can register but cannot vote until they are 18) and not subject to any legal incapacity.
+To qualify to be registered to vote at UK elections you must be resident or deemed resident in the registration area, a British, other Commonwealth, or Irish citizen aged 18 or over (16 and 17 year-olds can register but cannot vote until they are 18) and not subject to any legal incapacity.
 Young persons aged 16 and over may vote at Scottish Parliamentary and Local Government elections.
+(14 and 15 year olds can register but cannot vote until they are 16)